 - Students should have a 20- to 30-minute individual or group discussion with the faculty member to explore the quality, significance, and implications of the work.

 - The faculty member should then notify the faculty sponsor about the book(s) read and student(s) present for discussion.

 - Students who have read a minimum of five works and who have had satisfactory discussions will be named as Renaissance Readers and will receive a certificate noting this accomplishment.

-- Students must have completed a minimum of two of these readings by the end of the second trimester.
+- Students must have completed a minimum of two of these readings by the end of the first term.